jquense/yup/docs/typescript.md

 schema.validateSync(null); // ValidationError this is required!
 ```

-By itself this seems weird, but has it uses when handling user input.
+By itself this seems weird, but has it's uses when handling user input.
 To get a
 TypeScript type that matches all possible `cast()` values, use `yup.TypeOf<typeof schema>`.
 To produce a type that matches a valid object for the schema use `yup.Asserts<typeof schema>>`